What Potential Risks do we Face?

-Diving deep, beyond your comfort zone and certification limit is not a good idea.
+Diving deep, beyond your comfort zone and certification limit, is not a good idea.
 Have you ever thought about your insurance coverage if something happens and you are deeper than your certification level allows?
-Yes, you guessed correct, your insurance company will not pay!
+Yes, you guessed correctly, your insurance company will not pay!
 Gain knowledge and experience before embarking on dives that are out of your experience and certification level.
 Take another course and gain the knowledge and experience with a PADI Pro at your side, before going off and giving it a go on your own!
 Dive with an experienced Buddy when wreck or cavern diving and learn from them as you go along.
-Remember, practice in a safe environment, perfection and comfort comes only from repetition of skills and drills.
+Remember, practice in a safe environment, perfection and comfort comes only from the repetition of skills and drills.

 Correct Equipment for the Task ahead;